Asymptotical properties of distributions of isotropic L\' evy processes: Introduction and main results

+where $\Gamma(t)$ is the gamma function.
 (See \cite{BG}.)
-Since, in general, the L\'evy kernel of isotropic L\'evy process $X$ is not equal to a constant times $|x|^{-d}\psi(|x|^{-1})$ where $\xi \to \psi(|\xi|)$ is the characteristic exponent of $X$, we don't expect that \eqref{e:BG} holds.
-But as it is shown in \cite[Theorems 4 and 5]{CGT} recently, when the characteristic exponent $\psi$ of isotropic unimodal L\'evy process is regularly varying at $\infty$ (at zero, respectively) with index $\alpha \in (0,2)$, the transition density is asymptotically equal to a constant times $t|x|^{-d}\psi(|x|^{-1})$ as $t \psi(|x|^{-1})\to 0$ and $|x| \to \infty$ ($|x| \to 0$, respectively).
+Since, in general, the L\'evy kernel of isotropic L\'evy process $X$ is not equal to a constant times $|x|^{-d}\psi(|x|^{-1})$ where $\xi \to \psi(|\xi|)$ is the characteristic exponent of $X$, we do not expect that \eqref{e:BG} holds.
+But as it is shown in \cite[Theorems 4 and 5]{CGT}, when the characteristic exponent $\psi$ of isotropic unimodal L\'evy process is regularly varying at $\infty$ (at zero, respectively) with index $\alpha \in (0,2)$, the transition density is asymptotically equal to a constant times $t|x|^{-d}\psi(|x|^{-1})$ as $t \psi(|x|^{-1})\to 0$ and $|x| \to \infty$ ($|x| \to 0$, respectively).

 Natural open questions are, when the regularly varying index $\alpha$ is not strictly between $0$ and $2$,

 (1) instead of $t \psi(|x|^{-1})\to 0$, what condition in the limit we need to put?

 (2) to what functions the tail probability and the transition density, respectively, are asymptotically equal?